Sakura (cigarette): History

-Old cherry blossom variant has been discontinued after January 2006.
+The old cherry blossom variant was discontinued after January 2006.

 After that, a "D-spec" (low smoke smell) version of Sakura was sold in the Kanagawa Prefecture only on October 2, 2006 (5 other JTI brands were simultaneously sold in this limited area).

 New cherry blossoms were discontinued as of January, 2011 due to poor sales.

-They were of traditional Japanese cigarette sizes: short (70 mm) or king size (85 mm) or long (100 mm).
+They were of traditional Japanese cigarette sizes: short (70 mm), king size (85 mm) or long (100 mm).
 They came within a soft or hard pack, 10 or 20 cigarettes per pack.
-The Japanese word Sakura means "cherry blossoms".